snort3/snort3/README.md

 If you already build Snort, you may have everything you need.
 If not, grab the latest:

-* autotools or cmake to build from source
+* cmake to build from source
-* daq from http://www.snort.org for packet IO
+* daq from https://github.com/snort3/libdaq for packet IO
 * dnet from https://github.com/dugsong/libdnet.git for network utility functions
 * g++ >= 4.8 or other C++11 compiler
 * hwloc from https://www.open-mpi.org/projects/hwloc/ for CPU affinity management